Everyone 6 months and older is eligible for a COVID-19 vaccine, and there are several options available.

 - If you’ve already been vaccinated, help encourage those around you to get vaccinated as well.
 Here are some tips for having a COVID-19 vaccine conversation with your loved ones.

-- If you under the age of 18, you can only receive the Pfizer vaccine.
-Check to see which locations are offering it.
-At our vaccine clinic, you will need to have a parent or guardian sign your consent form.
+- At our vaccine clinic, you will need to have a parent or guardian sign your consent form.

 - Share your experience making an appointment and getting the vaccine so your friends and family know how easy it is and what to expect!
 If you take a selfie, tag us @jacksoncountyhd.